onaio/help/faqs/_posts/2015-04-23-replace-form-that-has-submissions.md

 **Changing question types;** changing the question type of a field should be avoided, because it can affect existing data.
 For instance, if a question changes from an integer to a select multiple question in the updated form.

-**Removing repeat groups:** this is strongly discouraged as it will affect the structure of the dataset.
+**Removing repeat groups;** this is strongly discouraged as it will affect the structure of the dataset.

+**Adding groups;** this is strongly discouraged because it completely changes the data structure which will leads to data not being visualized on the online (Map and table) or the data exports.